jorio/gitfourchette.org/guide/advcommit.rst

 If you back out of the :ref:`Commit dialog <commit-dialog>` by clicking :guilabel:`Cancel`, |App| will save your message as a draft.
-The draft message is shown in the *Uncommitted Changes* row at the top of the Commit History.
+The draft message is shown in the *Working Directory* row at the top of the Commit History.

 .. figure:: /assets/screens/messagedraft.png